 I did everything right.
 I earned nearly a 4.0 GPA in high school, studied computers and swam Division 1 in college, got my masters degree from Hopkins, and landed a high paying software engineering job at a hedge fund.

 My hedge fund job was fantastic.
-Six-figure salary, annual bonuses, a generous 401k match of 9% in addition to an annual 7.25% profit share.
+Near six-figure salary, annual bonuses, a generous 401k match of 9% in addition to an annual 7.25% profit share.
 There were free monthly happy hours, free healthy snacks and drinks, and an on-site gym with complimentary daily fitness classes.
 I seriously could go on and on.

 After landing this job, I was stoked.
 I was eager to go to work every day to learn and master this whole new world of investing and finance.
 I even secretly wanted to be the CTO and eventually the hedge fund manager one day.